CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/01-data-structure.md

 ### Data structure

-Since we're focusing on a few specific data types, we'll work with an "incomplete" data structure, i.e. it will display only a few tables, relationships, and columns that serve the purpose of this course.
+Since we're focusing on a few specific data types, we'll work with an "incomplete" data structure, i.e. we'll only concern ourselves with a few tables, relationships, and columns that serve the purpose of this course.

 ![Extra Mile Counseling entity relationship diagram](assets/extra_mile_counseling_erd-1.png)

 _PK_ and _FK_ indicate primary keys and foreign keys respectively.
-The _attendance_ table has a _composite_ primary key comprised of its two columns.
+The attendance table has a _composite_ primary key comprised of its two columns.

 The main concepts to derive from this data model are: